iamvirul/NexFusionJS/README.md

 NexFusion is a modern framework that combines the power of Next.js and NestJS, aiming to provide a seamless integration of frontend and backend development.

-## Features

-- **Integration:** Built on top of Next.js and NestJS, NexFusion leverages their strengths in frontend and backend development.
-- **CLI:** Includes a command-line interface for generating components, services, and more.
-- **Modularity:** Encourages modular architecture for scalable applications.
-- **Customizable:** Easily configurable with Tailwind CSS for styling and TypeScript for type safety.
-- **Dark Mode:** Supports dark mode out of the box for enhanced user experience.

 ## Getting Started

 Follow these steps to start using NexFusion: